richardmarbach/ruby-monotonic/README.md

 # Total running time 15 minutes
 ```

-Currently, there's no good cross-platform monotonic time implemented.
+Currently, there's no good option for getting a suspense-aware cross-platform monotonic timestamp.
-On Linux it's possible to use `CLOCK_BOOTTIME`.
+On Linux/FreeBSD it's possible to use `CLOCK_BOOTTIME`.

 However, Ruby hasn't implemented the MacOS equivalent of `mach_continous_time`.
 Windows also has a poor story regarding high precision timers, with the only option being `QueryPerformanceCounter` for a high resolution time stamp.

 ## Installation